-In 2002, researchers at the University of Montreal, McGill University and other medical centers in Quebec conducted a randomised double-blind study on the use of Krill Oil to alleviate the symptoms of premenstrual syndrome (PMS).
+In 2002, researchers at the University of Montreal, McGill University and other medical centres in Quebec conducted a randomised double-blind study on the use of Krill Oil to alleviate the symptoms of premenstrual syndrome (PMS).
 It was published in 2003 in the Alternative Medicine Review (Volume 8, Number 2).

-The three-month clinical trial found, that krill oil dramatically reduced both the physical and emotional symptoms of PMS and painful (or difficult) menstruation - referred to medically as menstrual dystonia or dysmenorrhoea.
+The three-month clinical trial found that krill oil dramatically reduced both the physical and emotional symptoms of PMS and painful (or difficult) menstruation - referred to medically as menstrual dystonia or dysmenorrhoea.

 The study participants were asked to classify the severity of their PMS symptoms from 0 (no symptoms) to 10 (intolerable).
 They did this at the beginning (baseline), after 45 days treatment with Krill oil and after 90 days.
 Their PMS symptoms eased considerably - from 20% to over 60%.

-Experts estimate that 85-97% of women of reproductive age, suffer every month with varying degrees of pain, discomfort and emotional excitement, which is directly related to the menstrual cycle.
+Experts estimate that 85-97% of women of reproductive age, suffer every month with varying degrees of pain, discomfort, and emotional excitement, which is directly related to the menstrual cycle.